-The Facebook algorithm is an automated system of rules the social media network uses to determine who sees your content.
-Learn how it works and our top expert tips to improve your reach.
+The Facebook algorithm is an automated system of rules the social media network uses to determine what content is shown.
+Learn how it works and the expert tips that’ll improve your reach.

 Like a real-time scoring system, the Facebook algorithm filters and ranks social media content for each individual user.